 With regard to the sale of non-residential property, HST is due where both possession and ownership of non-residential property occurs on or after July 1, 2010.

-If you have more Questions about the HST, additional details on the transition rules is available at the provincial government web site here or by calling the provincial government enquiry line at 1-800-337-7222.
+If you have more Questions about the HST, additional details on the transition rules is available at the provincial government web site or by calling the provincial government inquiry line at 1-800-337-7222.

 HST Calculator on other possible house hold items.